devanandanapr/duocode/README.md

 https://duocode-three.vercel.app/

 ### Project Description
 DUOCODE- is a website that gamifies learning programming languages.
-Whether you are a newbie or a , with streaks, quests and levels, this is your one stop shop to attain coding mastery.
+Whether you are a newbie or a pro , with streaks, quests and levels, this is your one stop shop to attain coding mastery.

 ### The Problem statement
 Coding can be intimidating and boring to many.
 With complex technicalities, it is every newbie's nightmare.